 During these one-on-one sessions, you get a chance to talk out all of the things you've been carrying in your head or on your heart with a trained listener who can provide a source of non-judgmental support.
 While these conversations can vary greatly in terms of what we discuss, our goal is to listen carefully and work with you to navigate the different transitions you're facing and take steps toward making the most of this period of your life.

 What can I expect?

-Wellness check-in sessions are offered at the Student Wellness Center, on the 3rd floor of Robinson Hall, and typically last about 45 minutes.
-During our first meeting, we use this time to get to know one another and explore your situation and intentions.
+Wellness check-in sessions are offered via Zoom, and typically last about 45 minutes.
+During our meetings, we take the time to get to know you and explore your situation and intentions.
 While some students find that one session meets their needs, we are also glad to set up further meetings if there is more to discuss or explore.
 These meetings can be regular or more sporadic – whatever works best for your schedule.
 We can also connect you with different campus resources if other offices might be helpful for your needs.

-- Please note: Wellness Check-ins are not intended as a substitute for therapy or pastoral counseling.
-We are a non-clinical, private resource, which means we cannot provide the same level of confidentiality as our colleagues at the Counseling Center or the Tucker Center.
+- Please note: Wellness check-ins are not intended as a substitute for therapy or pastoral counseling.
+Our staff members offer check-ins as a non-clinical, private resource, which means we cannot provide the same level of confidentiality as our colleagues at the Counseling Center or the Tucker Center.

 Is a wellness check-in right for me?

-Students often engage in coaching without a specific challenge or concern in mind as it can often be useful to have a non-judgmental conversation where you can discuss whatever may be going on in your life.
-Some frequent topics that come up during check-in sessions include:
+Students often make use of these sessions without a specific challenge or concern in mind as it can often be useful to have an open conversation where you can discuss whatever may be going on in your life.
+Some of the subjects that frequently come up during check-in sessions include: